augustjourney/dev-databases/README.md

 # Database for local development

-This is a small scipt that run some databases for local development in docker.
+This is a small scipt that runs some databases for local development in docker.
 I created it just to have a quick way to run some databases and switch among them.

 ## How to use